-The name "artificial intelligence" was proposed by John McCarthy at the 1956 Dartmouth workshop on "thinking machines", and later widely accepted as the name of the area dealing with the (computer) modeling of various "intelligent" processes [2, pp. 39-40, 48-50].
-Unfortunately for the development of the field, "Dartmouth indeed defined the AI establishment: for almost two decades afterwards all 'significant AI advances' were made by the original group members or their students" [2, p.
+The name "artificial intelligence" was proposed by John McCarthy at the 1956 Dartmouth workshop on "thinking machines", and later widely accepted as the name of the area dealing with the (computer) modeling of various "intelligent" processes [4, pp. 39-40, 48-50].
+Unfortunately for the development of the field, "Dartmouth indeed defined the AI establishment: for almost two decades afterwards all 'significant AI advances' were made by the original group members or their students" [4, p.
 49; the single quotation marks are added].
 In particular, two historical facts have exacerbated this state of affairs: the dominance of logical formalisms in AI1 and the exclusion of pattern recognition from AI2.

-The issue of why logical formalisms are not relevant to the development of representational formalisms, and are therefore not central to the development of AI, will be addressed briefly in section 7.
+The issue of why logical formalisms are not relevant to the development of representational formalisms, and are therefore not central to the development of AI, will be addressed briefly in Section 7.
 Here it suffices to quote Bertrand Russell, one of the prominent logicians of the last century: "Nature herself cannot err, because she makes no statements.
-It is men who may fall into error, when they formulate propositions" [7, p.
+It is men who may fall into error, when they formulate propositions" [9, p.
 311; emphasis is added].
 At the same time, it is not difficult to see why the choice of the logical formalism by McCarthy is, to some extent, not really surprising: at that time it was the only widely known "qualitative", as opposed to quantitative/mathematical, formalism.
 (In fact, this characterization is superficial.)
 Although many AI conferences as well as topics in AI conferences have the popular but nebulous name of "knowledge representation", they have not addressed representational formalisms in the sense that all natural sciences would find useful: for the most part they have been dealing with logical formalisms.

-The separation of pattern recognition and AI had a very negative effect on the development of both fields but particularly on AI, since it put on the back burner the modeling of inductive learning, the process I believe to be the central intelligent process.
-Nevertheless, as stated in [8, p.
-18], "in the late '80s, ... once political events intervened (in the form of the recent rise of connectionism...), the situation has begun to change as can be seen from the content of recent leading AI textbooks" (such as, for example, [9]).
+The separation of pattern recognition and AI had a very negative effect on the development of both fields but particularly on AI, since it put on the back burner the modeling of inductive learning, the process I believe to be the central intelligent process, i.e. the process around which all other relevant processes have evolved.
+Nevertheless, as stated in [10, p.
+18], "in the late '80s, ... once political events intervened (in the form of the recent rise of connectionism ...), the situation has begun to change as can be seen from the content of recent leading AI textbooks" (such as, for example, [11]).
 But this had no substantive effect on the investigation of representational formalisms, except by introducing various hybrids of classical formalisms.
-Thus, for example inductive logic programming is still one of the leading machine learning paradigms.
+Thus, for example inductive logic programming is still one of the popular machine learning paradigms.
 What has recently changed is that the relative role of the vector-space-based statistical learning methods has increased in AI, i.e. only a very small part of the damage caused by the above exclusion of pattern recognition from AI during the last 30 years has been patched up.
-It is quite clear that this exclusion was motivated by the incompatibility of logical and vector-spaced-based formalisms.
+It is quite clear that this exclusion was motivated by the incompatibility of logical and vector-spaced-based formalisms, which instead should have motivated the development of new representational formalisms.

-1 See some of the popular AI texts [3], [4], [5].
+1 See some of the popular AI texts [5], [6], [7].
 The dominating role of logical formalisms in AI is mainly due to the influence of McCarthy and his Stanford AI school.

-2 "In 1973 ... pattern recognition was explicitly excluded causing much sound and fury, and wailing and gnashing of teeth...."
-[6, p.
+$^{^2}$ "In 1973 ... pattern recognition was explicitly excluded causing much sound and fury, and wailing and gnashing of teeth...."
+[8, p.
 8].